Skip to main content

 BundledNotion ($20/seat)Feature-gated tierAI as feature, not core product

-Most companies believe they are differentiated.
+Most companies believe they're differentiated.
 Most are commodity.
-The pricing model should match reality.
-Commodity products doing outcome pricing make promises they cannot keep.
-Indispensable products on pure usage pricing leave money on the table.
-If you do not know which level you occupy, you probably lack the cost and outcome data to tell.
-That is itself the answer: start with usage-based or hybrid pricing and measure your way toward outcome pricing as output variance narrows.
+Commodity products doing outcome pricing make promises they can't keep, and indispensable products on pure usage pricing leave money on the table.
+If you don't know which level you occupy, you probably lack the cost and outcome data to tell, and that's itself the answer: start with usage-based or hybrid pricing and measure your way toward outcome pricing as your output variance narrows.

 Step 4: Price to Value, Bounded by Alternatives